-John Berger is a storyteller, essayist, novelist, screenwriter, dramatist and critic, whose body of work embodies his concern for, in Geoff Dyer’s words, “the enduring mystery of great art and the lived experience of the oppressed.”
-He was born in England in 1926 and has lived and farmed in a small village in the mountains of the Haute-Savoie region of France since “self-exile” in 1962.
+John Berger (1926 - 2017) was a storyteller, essayist, novelist, screenwriter, dramatist and critic, whose body of work embodies his concern for, in Geoff Dyer’s words, “the enduring mystery of great art and the lived experience of the oppressed.”
+He was born in England in 1926 and lived and farmed in a small village in the mountains of the Haute-Savoie region of France since “self-exile” from 1962 until his death.

 Lannan presents several hours of video recordings made at his home in Quincy, France in 2002 on the Lannan Podcast site.